 - 5.13 Signage incorporates pole or post mounted signs and ground based cycle symbols.
-The following guidance should apply to the use of signage: - Signage should be clear and consistent and allow users to follow a route without needing to also look at a map.
-This can be achieved through the use of locally known destinations and an indication of distance and/or time.
-Key destinations further afield should also be signed. - Where signage is necessary, 'clutter' should be reduced.
-This can be achieved through the use of low level signage or ground based signage and symbols. - Ground based cycle symbols should be in place at frequent intervals along cycle routes.
-It may also be appropriate to use ground based route numbering or destinations where this represents a consistent approach and would be possible to read at higher speeds. - It should be clear to someone cycling where they should cycle.
-Signs which indicate the 'end of route', 'cyclists prohibited' or 'cyclists dismount' should be avoided where possible, instead the cyclist should be directed to where they should cycle, including through the use of 'cyclists rejoin carriageway' signs where this is the case.
+The following guidance should apply to the use of signage: - Signage should allow users to follow a route without needing to also look at a map.
+This can be achieved through the use of locally known destinations and an indication of distance and/or time. - Where signage is necessary, 'clutter' should be reduced.
+This can be achieved through the use of low level signage or ground based signage and symbols. - Ground based cycle symbols should be in place at frequent intervals along cycle routes. - It should be clear to someone cycling where they should cycle.
+Signs which indicate the 'end of route' or 'cyclists prohibited' should be avoided where possible, instead the cyclist should be directed to where they should cycle. - The provision of cycle maps at key junctions / destinations could help to promote cycling.